rvalla/eds_robot/README.md

 ### Calendar to email

 The idea is simply to automaticaly send personalized emails with a summary of future events in calendar.
-You can see *test_mail.py* to give it a try.
 Actually is a work in progress...

+### Events to calendar

+Simply the functions needed to create bulk events in calendar from a *.csv* file.
+You can see *examples/test_calendar.py*.

 ## To run any code